Friday May 1, 2015

 Data released today by the Metropolitan Transportation Commission (MTC) show the overall pavement quality on the Bay Area’s local streets and roads unchanged for the sixth consecutive year – but the City of Napa’s pavement quality has improved consistently over the last three years, thanks in large part to the City’s “10 miles a year” paving program for neighborhood streets launched in 2009.

 Bay Area-wide, the average pavement condition index (PCI) score was 66 out of a maximum possible 100 points last year, as calculated on a three-year moving average basis.
 The City of Napa scored 64 for 2014, up from a score of 62 in 2013 and 60 in 2012.
 Streets scored from 60 to 69 are considered “fair” but this ranking also indicates that the asphalt shows serious wear and likely will require rehabilitation soon.

 UPDATED Thursday May 21, 2015

-Beginning immediately, Napa residents can put food scraps and food-soiled paper in the brown compost cart along with yardwaste.
-To help residents begin composting, NRWS/NCRWS will provide all customers with a kitchen compost pail starting in April.
-The pails will be delivered over the next few months – but there is no need to wait for the pail; food scraps and food-soiled paper can go in the brown cart right away.
-All food scraps, including meat and bones, dairy, bread, fruit and vegetables will be accepted.
+Napa residents can now put food scraps and food-soiled paper in the brown compost cart along with yardwaste.
+NRWS/NCRWS customers have been provided with a kitchen compost pail for convenience in the kitchen, but food scraps and food-soiled paper can go directly into the brown cart.
+All food scraps, including meat and bones, dairy, bread, fruit and vegetables are accepted.
 Food-soiled paper, coffee cups, paper towels and napkins, and coffee grounds, filters and tea bags should also be included.
 Food scraps typically make up over 25% of what households throw away.
 When you add other compostable items such as paper napkins, coffee grounds and paper cups, it’s easy to see how composting will significantly reduce what we send to the landfill.